codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/annotations.md

 {% endraw %}
 {% endhighlight %}

-We use the `CF_BUILD_ID` variable to store annotations for the current build, but we could have used any other ID of an existing build.
 It is therefore possible to store annotations on any Codefresh entity (and not just the ones that are connected to the build that is adding annotations).

 ## Complex annotation values